The Basics of Defined Benefit Plans

 How are the contributions for a Defined Benefit Plan determined?

-Using actuarial assumptions we know how much is needed to provide the promised benefit at retirement (target).
-The number of years to normal retirement (NRA) is figured, and working backward with the assumed interest rates, the annual level contribution needed to reach the target at retirement is determined.
+Using actuarial assumptions, we know how much is needed to provide the promised benefit at retirement (target).
+The number of years to normal retirement age (NRA) is figured, and working backward with the assumed interest rates, the annual level contribution needed to reach the target at retirement is determined.

 Distributable Benefits